telicent-oss/smart-caches-core/docs/data-security/design.md

 ### Data Access Enforcement

 Data Access Enforcement is done by combining the [User Attributes](#user-attributes) with the [Labels](#label-format--syntax) present on the data.
-This is done by first preparing an `Authorizer` via the `prepareAuthorizer()` method passing in the request context, which includes access to user attributes.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.
+This is done by first preparing an `DataAccessAuthorizer` via the `prepareAuthorizer()` method passing in the request context, which includes access to user attributes.  `DataAccessAuthorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.

-Once an application has an `Authorizer` it calls the `canRead()` methods passing in the labels for the data it needs an access decision for and any additional required parameters.
+Once an application has an `DataAccessAuthorizer` it calls the `canRead()` methods passing in the labels for the data it needs an access decision for and any additional required parameters.
 This returns either `true` for accessible, or `false` for forbidden.
 In the event of any problem/ambiguity in computing access decisions plugins **MUST** fail-safe by defaulting to returning `false` if they can't make an access decision.

 Note that since the plugin has full control over access decisions it can use as simple, or as complex, logic as it sees fit to implement it's security model.
-For example the labels might not directly encode the access requirements for data, but rather provide reference to one/more externally managed policies that apply, and the `Authorizer` implementation would understand how to resolve and evaluate those externally managed policies.
+For example the labels might not directly encode the access requirements for data, but rather provide reference to one/more externally managed policies that apply, and the `DataAccessAuthorizer` implementation would understand how to resolve and evaluate those externally managed policies.
 Thus, a key feature of this proposed API, is the ability for implementors to provide indirection between data labels and the access polices that apply, as opposed to our current RDF-ABAC model where the labels directly encode the access policy.
 See [Decision